vrahli/damysus/README.md

   be used to access the node remotely without password.
   Note that you can have more replicas than nodes, which will result on multiple replicas being deployed on the same node.
+- You need to make sure that `python`, `docker`, `git` and `jq` are installed on all the machines in your cluster, as well as on the machine that you will use to start the experiments
 - You will need to generate the `damysus` Docker image on all your nodes.
 You can do that automatically by running:
   ```